waleedsf/Flower-Classifier-with-Deep-Learning-using-TensorFlow/README.md

 ### Project Overview

-Project is to develop a deep neural network with TensorFlow that recognizes the type of a flower using 102 different types of flowers, where there are ~20 images per flower to train on.
+Project is to develop a deep neural network with TensorFlow that recognizes the type of a flower from 102 different types, where there are ~20 images per flower to train on.

 #### the project consists of two parts: